 - Dr Jianfei Xie: Jianfei teaches and has expertise in computational fluid dynamics.
 His interests include aerodynamics and the structures of aeroplanes in the aeronautical engineering area

 - Professor Zhiyin Yang: Zhiyin is a Professor of Aerospace Engineering at the University.
 He conducts world-leading research and has published over 100 scientific papers.
 His teaching covers Thermofluids and advanced computational fluid dynamics

 - Dr Shahed Motaman: Shahed’s teaching covers CFD modelling, manufacturing and design and SolidWorks.
 His research covers a variety of areas including heat transfer simulations and multiphase flow

 Please note that our modules are subject to change - we review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.

 Real world learning

-There are opportunities for you to go on an optional work placement as part of the BEng (Hons) Motorsport Engineering.
+There are opportunities for you to go on an optional work placement between your second and third year.

 The course also includes field trips to local race circuits for testing and visits to a number of exhibitions where you can strengthen your professional networks.
 You will also attend guest lectures as part of the annual IMechE series.